niasantiago/Code-Wars/README.md

 # 11 Factorials are often used in probability and are used as an introductory problem for looping constructs.
 In this kata you will be summing together multiple factorials.
 # 12 An Arithmetic Progression is defined as one in which there is a constant difference between the consecutive terms of a given series of numbers.
 You are provided with consecutive elements of an Arithmetic Progression.
 There is however one hitch: exactly one term from the original series is missing from the set of numbers which have been given to you.
 The rest of the given series is the same as the original AP.
 Find the missing term.You have to write a function that receives a list, list size will always be at least 3 numbers.
 The missing term will never be the first or last one.
 # 13 Code as fast as you can!
 You need to double the integer and return it.
+# 14 A hero is on his way to the castle to complete his mission.
+However, he's been told that the castle is surrounded with a couple of powerful dragons! each dragon takes 2 bullets to be defeated, our hero has no idea how many bullets he should carry..
+Assuming he's gonna grab a specific given number of bullets and move forward to fight another specific given number of dragons, will he survive?